 Spring is often a time for homeowners to knock off items on ever-expanding to-do lists, such as cleaning out the garage or putting mulch down in the yard.
 Maybe you get everything done, or maybe you put some things off until next year.
 When you’re listing your home, however, it’s a time kick your Spring-cleaning routine into high gear.
 It’s no longer about what you can live with; it’s about what your home’s new owners can live with, and better yet, what they’ll actually pay to live with.
-Here are a few tips for preparing your home for the housing market this Spring.

 If you know your hot water heater is about two faucet turns from biting the dust, or your sliding glass door doesn’t lock anymore, go ahead and make these repairs or find replacements if necessary.
 Many homeowners will be asked to make repairs following an inspection once an offer has been accepted.
 It’s best to eliminate as many surprises beforehand in hopes you won’t be caught off guard later.
 That doesn’t necessarily mean you need to do anything expensive, like remodel your kitchen or purchase a new roof.
 Preparing to buy your next home is a huge part of selling your current home, and running up a huge credit card bill won’t help you qualify for a new mortgage.